FBI investigating Michigan church shooting, fire as "an act of targeted violence"

 Renye said it is believed some people are unaccounted for.

-Grand Blanc Township Police Department expects to host its next press conference Monday, at a time not yet announced.
+Grand Blanc Township Police Department expects to host its next press conference at 12:30 p.m.
+Monday.
+Participants will include the FBI Detroit Field Office.
 CBS News and CBS News Detroit will stream the press conference when it takes place.

 How to watch Grand Blanc investigation press conference